Published: September 2020

 Step 5 – Be Flexible with Your Business Plan

 Adapt to changing conditions by diversifying your revenue streams.
-Consider:
+Consider:- Launching delivery services or online ordering.

 - Selling branded cookbooks, grocery kits, or take-and-bake meals.